waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Options

+{
-- `--lookup_org_id`: The organization ID for which the users are to be retrieved.
+  "lookup_org_id": "The organization ID for which the users are to be retrieved."
+}

 ---